Write a scroll-stopping opening line

 So’s everybody else.
 Including the person you want to stop scrolling on your post.

-We already had a look at a ‘safe’ way to write a great opening line for it (link here).
+We already had a look at a ‘safe’ way to write a great opening line for it (here).

 Now we’re going to look at a fun way.